FightTheByte/teia/README.md

 2. Enter the following command ```sudo bash setup-run-on-start.sh``` and press enter
 3. Restart to confirm the application runs automatically.
 4. To stop the application running on startup, open a terminal with CTRL + ALT + T and type the following commands ```sudo systemctl stop teia``` press enter and then type ```sudo systemctl disable teia```

+### Final Remarks
+---

+The current state of this project is in alpha, while awaiting it's first user feedback.
+There are issues which have already been detected, such as stacking of audio plays, delayed start and switching.
+We aim to fix this as soon as possible.
+This project will be picked up by my current university group and I hope to expand the development support through social media exposure.
+Please bare with me as I'm learning a whole bunch of new languages and technology, my current experience before starting this project was full-stack react, javascript and SQL, Java and some Kotlin.
+For this project I had to design my ideas in javascript and manually transpile them into python. while also learning the linux system, bash, powershell and machine learning/tensorflow.
+I really believe in this project and the good it can offer the world.
+If anyone wants to help me develop this, your support and knowledge will be greatly appreciated.

+Kind regards,

+Martin Cameron.

 ### License
 ---